Relativistic Newtonian gravitation: Newtonian time and the Equivalence principle

 1) \emph {chosen} to discuss the property of space and time in presence of gravity in ``intrinsic coordinates'', obtained in terms of Euclidean coordinates near infinity, extended by using times and distances measured by radially free falling observers.

 2) \emph {assumed} Euclidean space and Newton's free fall law in such coordinates

 The velocity of light does not appear in the above considerations: only the Newton constant $G$ and the mass $M$ enter in the above description of space and time.
-On such a basis, no dimensionless parameter arises and Eqs.(\ref{distang}),(\ref{ffvel}) are forced by dimensional analysis and space flatness at infinity, which determines in particular the value $2 \pi$ in eq.(\ref{distang}).
+On such a basis Eqs.(\ref{distan}),(\ref{velo}) are forced by dimensional analysis and space flatness at infinity, which determines in particular the value $2 \pi$ in eq.(\ref{distan}).

 \

 c) { \bf Free Falling Frames and the EP}

 \